lemurxx/QuadraticText/README.md

 <ol>
 <li>
 <h4>setText(text)</h4>
-Clears the canvas and draws the text passed on it.
+Clears the canvas and draws the text passed to the method on it.
 <br><br>
 <pre>
 <code>let qt = new QuadraticText(options);